chanceho/bookbuddy/README.md

 ## BookBuddy

 BookBuddy is a book recommendation platform for kids, using a hybrid filtering algorithm.
 Users can select their favorite books, age group, and genre to receive personalized book recommendations.
-The system consists of a front-end (Next.js), a back-end (FastAPI), and a recommendation engine built with Python.
+The system consists of a front-end (Next.js), a back-end (Django), and a recommendation engine built with Python.

 📌 Features